dlwicksell/VPE/README.md

 This command both starts VPE and installs it for the first time if it is not already installed.

-NB: If you are using VPE on a system that doesn't contain Kernel and Fileman, you will need the routine ZU for your platform.
-This is a temporary need only;
-it will be fixed in a future version.
+VPE does not rely on VISTA or RPMS being installed.
+You can use a lot of its functionality without VISTA or RPMS.
+Anything Fileman related will not work if Fileman isn't installed.

 ## Using VPE
 To enter VPE, type `D ^XV`.
 The VPE manuals can be found here: http://hardhats.org/tools/vpe/vpe_db.html.

 ## Changes for VPE from 12.0 to 13.0
-NB: Authors are noted as Sam Habiel (SMH), David Wicksell (DLW) and Rick Marshall (FDSM).
+NB: Authors are noted as Sam Habiel (SMH) and David Wicksell (DLW).

  * VPE has been renamedspaced from VEE, ZVE, and %ZVE to XVV and ZVE (Most done by DLW; SMH did the % Routines renamespacing; SMH refactored all of the code